 Step by Step Guide to Kids Yoga

-- Theme.
+Theme.
 Pick a specific topic or storybook that you’d like to create your Family Yoga experience around.
 For example, let’s pretend that you are going to the Zoo.

-- Brainstorm.
+Brainstorm.
 Get out a big piece of blank paper and markers.
 List all the animals, people, and things that you would see, hear, and do on this topic.
 Record everyone’s ideas.

-- Set-up.
+Set-up.
 Clear the space where you would like to do your Family Yoga experience together.
 Ensure that it is a safe environment and that you all have plenty of room to move around.
 Some great spots are a room in your house, outdoors in the park, or in your campsite.
 Explain the purpose of the activity, how long it will take (10-20 minutes is great to start), your expectations of their behavior, any safety considerations, and that creativity is encouraged.

-- Warm-up.
-Get the whole family moving and stretching to wake up your bodies in preparation for the experience.
-Sun Salutes are a great way to get started.
-Stretch up like a giraffe, fold forward like a waterfall, step back like a bear, hands & knees like a jaguar, and curl up like a mouse.
-Do again in reverse, repeat.
+Stretch up like a giraffe, fold forward like a waterfall, step back like a bear, your hands and knees like a jaguar, and curl up like a mouse.
+Do again in reverse, and repeat.

-- Journey.
-Now that your bodies are warmed up, it’s time to go on your pretend Family Yoga journey.
 For your Zoo journey, first pretend to pack your bags in preparation for the day.
 Then, pretend to get into a car (or train or plane) to travel to the Zoo.
 Next, pretend to walk around the zoo.
 Call out the animals that you see and act them out altogether, one at a time.
-You might see an eagle (perch on tree), lion (on hands and knees), elephant(arms as a trunk), monkey (squat down), or kangaroo (hop with paw hands).
-You could pretend to stop for ice cream or anything else that you think would be fun for the day.
-Use your imagination on what you would see, hear, and do on your Zoo visit.

-- Rest.
+Rest.
 Once you have finished your Family Yoga experience, it’s important to take the time to relax your mind and body.
 For our Zoo trip, pretend to be sea stars.
 Lie on your back.
 Stretch out your arms and legs.
-Relax.
-Breathe deeply.
+Relax.; Breathe deeply.

-- Share.
+Share.
 Practice the Family Yoga trip together another day.
 Invite friends and family over to share in the fun.
 Take photos and make a little “Family Yoga” book.

 Tips for a successful Family Yoga experience: